“Open Government Is Good Government”

 Let’s start local with the Town of Cary, NC, just down the road from ArchiveSocial’s Durham headquarters.
 Cary exemplifies the spirit of Sunshine Week with their commitment to openness.
 They have been posting council meeting materials to their website since 1997, and in 2007 became one of the first local government in North Carolina to adopt a comprehensive public records policy.
 They make locating and requesting records easy with their dedicated public records website and have demonstrated their leadership by archiving their social media with ArchiveSocial since 2013.
 Way to go Cary!

 Department of Justice celebrates FOIA professionals

 The US DoJ celebrating Sunshine Week by acknowledging the men and women who are responsible for actually retrieving and producing records requested under the Freedom of Information Act.
 The department will be issuing awards to FOI professionals in a number of categories including Exceptional Service, Excellence in Management, and Outstanding Customer Service.
 The ceremony will be held on March 16 from 10-noon and is open to the public.
-More information on the awards and details on how to attend can be found here.

 Sometimes the first step in making government more open is as simple of declaring it so.
 This year a legislative bill introduced in California, a proclamation issued by the Governor of Iowa, and a House Resolution adopted by the Pennsylvania General Assembly all do just that.
 While these measures are largely symbolic, they do indicate a willingness on the part of elected officials to make open government the norm.